-However, you can only call for a re-rack twice per game, and only when the remaining cups total 6, 3, 2, or 1.
+However, you can only call for a re-rack twice per game, and only when there are six remaining cups, three cups, two cups, or one cup.

-- Beer – Beer makes it fun, but you can use water if necessary.
+- Beer – this makes it fun, but you can use water if necessary.
 Any liquid really.